-Return type Argument type #'&double' The corresponding arg must be a CByteArray of size 8.
-A pointer to body will be passed. #'const char' The corresponding arg must be nil (to pass NULL) or a String (body is copied to C memory before call) C memory will not be valid after the call finishes.
+Return type Argument type #'const char' The corresponding arg must be nil (to pass NULL) or a String (body is copied to C memory before call) C memory will not be valid after the call finishes. #'const UChar' The corresponding arg must be nil (to pass NULL) or a Unicode string (body is copied to C memory in UTF16 form before call).
+C memory will not be valid after the call finishes. #'UChar' The arg must be a Unicode string (body is copied to C memory in UTF16 form before call) The C memory copy has a codepoint zero appended.
+The copy back may grow or shrink the arg, and may become the arg to a Uncode16 or a Unicode32.